arifberisha1/Movies-Php/README.md

 # Movies-Php
-In order for the project to be executed there are two steps that should be completed firstly.
+In order for the project to be executed, there are two steps that must be completed first.

-  1st: find the 'db.php' file, open it with a code editor (ex.
-VSCode) and fill your credentials for the db connection.
+Find the 'db.php' file, open it with a code editor (e.g. VSCode), and fill in your credentials for the database connection.

-  2nd: find the 'sqlSyntax.sql' file in the sql folder and copy and execute the sql queries in you Phpmyadmin database.
+Find the 'sqlSyntax.sql' file in the 'sql' folder, copy the SQL queries, and execute them in your PhpMyAdmin database.